mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 There are other methods and tools than using `openshift-installer` to deploy provider-agnostic cluster, like Assisted Installer, which is not covered by this guide.

-To begging with agnostic installation for the platform external, the `install-config.yaml` configuration must be changed for the setting the platform type to `External`, then the providers' manifests must be placed into the install directory before creating the ignition files.
+To begin with agnostic installation for the platform external, the `install-config.yaml` configuration must be changed for the setting the platform type to `External`, then the providers' manifests must be placed into the install directory before creating the ignition files.